Learn about the key credit bureaus in India, how they work, and how their data impacts your financial health.

 To dispute errors, identify the mistake, gather proof, and file a dispute through the credit bureau’s website or by writing them an email.
 The bureau will review it with the lender and update the report within 30 days, if the claim is valid.

-All credit bureaus in India are regulated by the RBI, collect credit data from lenders, generate reports and scores, offer one free report each year, resolve valid disputes, and have a 300–900 scoring range.
+All credit information bureaus in India are regulated by the RBI, collect credit data from lenders, generate reports and scores, offer one free report each year, resolve valid disputes, and have a 300–900 scoring range.

 No single bureau is always the most accurate, as scores can differ depending on data reported by lenders.
 Though CIBIL is the most widely used, all credit bureaus in India are considered reliable.

-TransUnion CIBIL is one of the most recognised and commonly used ones by lenders in India.
+TransUnion CIBIL bureau is one of the most recognised and commonly used ones by lenders in India.
 However, Experian, Equifax, and CRIF High Mark are also reliable, and the best bureau often depends on the lender’s preference.

 Yes, you can check your CIBIL score for free through Bajaj Markets using a quick digital process.